rbms-bsc/DCRMR/_pages/PPDM/Name-of-distributor.md

 ## 5.27.35 Names of distributors in multipart monographs

-<a name="5.27.35.1">5.27.35.1</a> If the manifestation is issued in more than one physical part and the name or form of name of the  distributor changes in the course of publication, transcribe the [Distribution statement](/DCRMR/ppdm/Distribution-statement/) of the first or earliest part and give the [Distribution statement](/DCRMR/ppdm/Distribution-statement/) of the later part(s) in a [Note on distribution statement](/DCRMR/ppdm/Note-on-distribution-statement/) (see [5.285.33.4](/DCRMR/ppdm/Note-on-distribution-statement/#5.285.33.4)).
+<a name="5.27.35.1">5.27.35.1</a> If the manifestation is issued in more than one physical part and the name of distributor or the distributor’s form of name changes in the course of publication, transcribe the [Distribution statement](/DCRMR/ppdm/Distribution-statement/) of the first or earliest part and give the [Distribution statement](/DCRMR/ppdm/Distribution-statement/) of the later part(s) in a [Note on distribution statement](/DCRMR/ppdm/Note-on-distribution-statement/) (see [5.285.33.4](/DCRMR/ppdm/Note-on-distribution-statement/#5.285.33.4)).

 ## 5.27.36 Supplied and conjectured names of distributors

-<a name="5.27.36.1">5.27.36.1</a> If no name, address, or device of a distributor appears on the manifestation, supply the name of the distributor in square brackets if known.
+<a name="5.27.36.1">5.27.36.1</a> If no name, address, or device of a distributor appears on the manifestation, supply the name of the distributor in square brackets if known and if considered important.
 If the responsibility of a distributor for a particular manifestation is conjectured, either add a question mark to any supplied name or give the information in a [Note on distribution statement](/DCRMR/ppdm/Note-on-distribution-statement/).
 In any case of a supplied distributor give supporting evidence in a [Note on distribution statement](/DCRMR/ppdm/Note-on-distribution-statement/) (see [5.285.33.5](/DCRMR/ppdm/Note-on-distribution-statement/#5.285.33.5)).

 ## 5.27.37 No supplied name of distributor

-<a name="5.27.37.1">5.27.37.1</a> If no distributor’s name can be conjectured, record  “distributor not identified” in square brackets.
+<a name="5.27.37.1">5.27.37.1</a> If no distributor’s name can be conjectured, record  “distributor not identified” in square brackets if considered important.

 ## 5.27.38 Distributor names transcribed as part of another element